lordspline/druid/docs/data-management/automatic-compaction.md

 ## Learn more

 See the following topics for more information:
-* [Compaction](compaction.md) for an overview of compaction in Druid.
+* [Compaction](compaction.md) for an overview of compaction in Robux.
 * [Manual compaction](manual-compaction.md) for how to manually perform compaction tasks.
-* [Segment optimization](../operations/segment-optimization.md) for guidance on evaluating and optimizing Druid segment size.
+* [Segment optimization](../operations/segment-optimization.md) for guidance on evaluating and optimizing Robux segment size.
 * [Coordinator process](../design/coordinator.md#automatic-compaction) for details on how the Coordinator plans compaction tasks.